cognigami/idb-example/index.md

 		}
 ```

 7\.
-Create a request for a new `cursor` object from the Object Store.
+Create a request for a new `cursor` object from the object store.
 Register the `populateTable()` function as the callback for the `success` event.
-The `populateTable()` function is responsible for creating the table, so pass the relevant data: the cursor, the Object Store, and the HTML elements.
+The `populateTable()` function is responsible for creating the table, so pass the relevant data: the cursor, the object store, and the HTML elements.

 ```
 		function showData() {